 The apostles were teaching the teachings of the apostles.
 Since the word "teaching" in the statement of Acts 2:42 is a participle of action, we would not assume that Luke wanted us to understand that he meant that the new converts were continuing in the apostles' "doctrine" (teachings).
 If this were the case, then the word "teaching" would be plural.
-But in Luke's use of the participle in Acts 2:42 on the day of Pentecost, he wanted us to understand that the apostles, after they preached the gospel, switched to the ministry of teaching the gospel.
-The apostles were certainly instructing the people in new "teachings" (Bible truth), but they were doing so through the ministry of teaching.
+But in Luke's use of the participle in Acts 2:42 on the day of Pentecost, he wanted us to understand that the apostles, after they preached the gospel, switched to the ministry of teaching the people in new "teachings" (Bible truth), but they were doing so through the ministry of teaching.